-BSL BSL Agents Practices Primary barriers Facilities (secondary barriers) Agents with a close or identical antigenic relationship to an agent requiring BSL-4 until data are available to redesignate the level Related agents with unknown risk of transmission

-Source: Biosafety in microbiological and biomedical laboratories, CDC

-The above table relates but does not "equate" risk groups to the biosafety level of laboratories designed to work with organisms in each risk they are transmitted by the airborne route.
+Deimory horeioro D D D D D Agents riacuces Agents with a close or identical antigenic relationship to an agent requiring BSL-4 until data are available to redesignate the level Related agents with unknown risk of transmission Source: : Biosafety in microbiological and bi omedical laboratories,CDC group Broup above table relates but does not "e p.
+Some hazard group 2 biological a quate" risk groups to the biosafety tgents, such as Neisseria meningit level of laboratories designed to v ide s, are seen as higher risk to lab vork with organisms in each risk pratory workers on the basis that they are transmitted by the airborne route.
 If an accident involving such agents was to occur in a BSL-2 laboratory, it would not be possible to seal the laboratory for fumigation, or maintain an inward airflow to prevent escape of the agent.
 It is important that such eventualities are considered as part of a risk assessment exercise and selection of appropriate control measures.
-Laboratory SOPs need to specify how the group.
-Some hazard group 2 biological agents, such as Neisseria meningitides, are seen as higher risk to laboratory workers on the basis that work may be conducted safely.
+Laboratory SOPs need to specify how the work may be conducted safely. up by laboratory personnel by hand.
+Broken glass must be disposed of in appropriately colour-coded puncture-proof boxes with the biohazard symbol.

-- up by laboratory personnel by hand.
-Broken glass must be disposed of in appropriately colour-coded puncture-proof boxes with the biohazard symbol. - Staff must be aware of the location of eyewash stations and showers and must be trained on biosafety including spill management.
+• Staff must be aware of the location of eyewash stations and showers and must be trained on biosafety including spill management.